Cracking the Quantum Advantage threshold for Gaussian Boson Sampling: Methods

 \textsl{Probability of any sample}.
-Next, we show how to calculate the probability of any specific measurement outcome~$p(n)$ (see Equation~(\ref{eqn:p(n)})).
-For this goal we consider a sub-ensemble in which photons can be detected only in some channels labelled $i_1, i_{n}$, whereas other channels definitely remain in the vacuum state.
-Thus, the overall Gaussian state $|X\rangle$ can be projected to the corresponding subspace by putting to zero the creation operators $a^{\dagger}_{q}$ with $q \neq i_1 ... i_{n}$.
-The projected state $|X'\rangle$ is a Gaussian state also, but it is characterized by a submatrix of $X_{ii'}$ with $i,i'= i_1 ... i_{n}$.
+Next, we show how to calculate the probability of any specific measurement outcome, when photons came in a random subset of $m$ detectors $\{ i_1, i_2, i_3, ..., i_m \}$ ( if $a$-detector clicked $i_a = 0$ and $i_a=1$ otherwise for any $a$).
+For this goal we consider a sub-ensemble in which photons were detected in $n$ channels labelled $\{ i_1, .., i_{n}\}$, whereas other channels definitely remain in the vacuum state.
+Thus, the overall Gaussian state $|X\rangle$ can be projected to the corresponding subspace by putting to zero the creation operators $a^{\dagger}_{q}$ with $q \neq \{i_1 ,..., i_{n}\}$.
+The projected state $|X'\rangle$ is a Gaussian state also, but it is characterized by a submatrix of $X_{ii'}$ with $i,i'= \{ i_1 ... i_{n}\}$.
 In this way, the probability of a specific measurement outcome can be calculated using Equation~(\ref{eqn:p(n)}): it is the last point of the probability distribution via the sub-ensemble, multiplied by the weight $Z_{{X'}}/Z_{X}$.
-This is an exact calculation of the GBS problem that runs $O(2^{n})$.
+This is an exact computation of the GBS problem with threshold detection that requires the computation of $2^{n}$ determinants.

 \textsl{Moments calculation}.
-We can also calculate moments under this representation of the GBS problem.
+We can also calculate moments under our representation of the GBS problem.
 For example, the average number of clicked detectors of a GBS device is equal to

 where $X_{l}$ equals $X$ with one vanished $l$-column and row; the first moment of a sub-ensemble requires adding the sum over $k$-sectors $Z_{X_l}^{k}$.
 The second- and higher-order moments can be expressed with the same procedure with second- and higher-order minors.
 Thus, the probability of any specific outcome is the last point of distribution in a sub-ensemble and the exact calculation of it requires exponential resources.